RelaySC/relay-bot/README.md

 You can then use the `!invite` command to get this URL in future.

 ## Configuration
-inn-bot is configured in two ways - environment variables for sensitive information and a configuration file for everything else. inn-bot ships with a [`config/default.yaml`](config/default.yaml) configuration file, this should be copied and modified to the user's liking then saved as `config/local.yaml`.
+relay-bot is configured in two ways - environment variables for sensitive information and a configuration file for everything else. relay-bot ships with a [`config/default.yaml`](config/default.yaml) configuration file, this should be copied and modified to the user's liking then saved as `config/local.yaml`.
 Check out the [Deploying](#deploying) section for the recommended method of dealing with Environment Variables in production - for development, however, we recommend writing a small bash script in `.env.sh` with the Environment Variables.

 There are lots of configuration options available and custom commands can add their own configuration options - some options are explained below.